-As individuals progress in their roles, it can add increased pressure and stress to the already heavy workload and work-life balance employee may face.
-For example, if a Gen X’er is mentoring other employees while also trying to raise a family, it can be demanding and leave an individual feeling overwhelmed.
-Ensuring an organization’s culture enables employees to speak freely regarding mental health issues they may be experiencing can directly promote an atmosphere of open communication and comradery, paving the way for a positive effect on the emotional well-being of the organisation as a whole.
+As individuals progress in their roles, it can add increased pressure and stress to the already heavy workload and work-life balance employees may face.
+For example, if a member of Gen X is mentoring other employees while also trying to raise a family, it can demand and leave an individual feeling overwhelmed.
+Ensuring an organization’s culture enables employees to speak freely regarding mental health issues they may experience can directly promote an atmosphere of open communication and comradery, paving the way for a positive effect on the emotional well-being of the organisation.

-While Generation X may be equally capable of digital tasks as millennials, they also show mastery when it comes to leadership skills more on par with leaders of the baby boomer generation.
-In fact, according to the Global Leadership Forecast, 2018 which identifies over 25,000 leaders in 54 countries, Generation X accounts for 51 percent of Leadership roles globally.
-Despite their growing influence, as well as remaining loyal employees, they are often the most overlooked generation for promotions, as well as being the slowest to advance, behind both Millenials and Baby Boomers.
+While Generation X may be equally capable of digital tasks as millennials, they also show mastery in leadership skills more on a par with leaders of the baby boomer generation.
+In fact, according to the Global Leadership Forecast, 2018 which identifies over 25,000 leaders in 54 countries, Generation X accounts for 51% of Leadership roles globally.
+Despite their growing influence, as well as remaining loyal employees, they are often the most overlooked generation for promotions, as well as being the slowest to advance, behind both millennials and baby boomers.

-Demonstrating loyalty, a willingness to take on a heavy workload, and a powerful combination of digital and traditional leadership skills, Gen X is a pool of highly capable leaders that are in danger of being overlooked, overworked and overstressed.
-Organizations that want to retain and develop their Gen X leaders should utilize wellbeing platforms to gain insights into the wellbeing of their employee proactively, rather than reactively.
+Demonstrating loyalty, a willingness to take on a heavy workload, and a powerful combination of digital and traditional leadership skills, Gen X is a pool of highly capable leaders.
+However, they are in danger of being overlooked, overworked, and overstressed.
+Organisations that want to keep and develop their Gen X leaders should use wellbeing platforms to gain insights into the wellbeing of their employees proactively, rather than reactively.
 Organisations should also:

 - Provide leaders with more external guidance.